-FerryBoxes are used on ships traveling regularly scheduled routes. -image: HZG-
+FerryBoxes are used on ships traveling regularly scheduled routes. -Image: HZG-

 The FerryBox, developed by the Department of Global Coast is an automated measurement system for determining physical and biogeochemical variables in surface seawater.
 FerryBoxes are installed onboard of commercial vessels cruising along regularly scheduled routes (e.g., on ferries or cargo ships).

-Schematic representation of a FerryBox. -image: HZG-
+Schematic layout of a FerryBox system. -Image: HZG-

-In addition to operating FerryBoxes on fixed routes, such boxes are also installed on research ships such as the Polarstern as well as on the cruise ship "Mein Schiff 3.
+In addition to operating FerryBoxes along fixed routes, FerryBoxes are also installed on research vessels such as the RV Polarstern, as well as on the cruise ship Mein Schiff 3.
 FerryBoxes are also installed at fixed positions, e.g. the container deployed in the Elbe River estuary in Cuxhaven, Germany.